Release Policy

 11. Java dependency checks

 This package contains a rule to confirm that all Java dependencies were rebuilt in house rather than imported directly from potentially untrusted respositories.
 If the result is missing no violation is reported.
 The rules depend on the configuration under the key 'allowed_java_component_sources', the key lists all component sources that are allowed by the policy.
 The values of the list can be 'rebuilt' for dependencies that have been explicitly built from sources, or the name of the Maven repository names where the dependency artifact was retrieved from.
 The Maven repositories are configured using the 'JBSConfig' custom resources.
-Default configuration in RHTAP currently includes Maven repositories with names : 'jboss', 'confluent', 'redhat', 'jitpack' and 'gradle'.
+Default configuration in Konflux currently includes Maven repositories with names : 'jboss', 'confluent', 'redhat', 'jitpack' and 'gradle'.

 • Package name: java